 If there is one piece of advice I can give you for exploring Portugal, it is to do it with a rental car.
 I was there in April for a week and had never been to Portugal before.
-We wanted to see all of the coast that we could, and we also needed to fly in and out of Porto, because that’s where we could get the cheap Ryanair flights to and from Barcelona.
+We wanted to see as much of the coast as we could, and we also needed to fly in and out of Porto, because that’s where we could get the cheap Ryanair flights to and from Barcelona.

 When renting a car in Europe, it’s a good idea to stick with a company you’ve heard of.
 There are several no-name companies that come with cheap bids, but they also have the worst reviews.
 We rented with Enterprise and had great service, honest prices, and no issues whatsoever.
 When it comes to your peace of mind, paying a little extra is worth it in my opinion.

 - Pay for the mobile WiFi device (best decision of the week).
 With the mobile WiFi, we were able to use our map apps for navigation, hotel booking apps to figure out accommodations, and of course I was able to work whenever, wherever.

 - Avoid the main highways and thus expensive tolls.
 Take the smaller roads as much as possible.
 Yes, they take longer, but they are much prettier, and best of all, they’re free!

 - Make sure the accommodations you choose while driving a rental car have secure parking lots.

 Related Post: Renting a Car in Europe: 3 Things You Need to Know

 One Week in Portugal in a Rental Car